Blood tests, and Thyroid function

-This blog-post is based on an interesting phenomenon I’ve observed with my clients who have Thyroid problems that primarily run through the ‘female side’ of their family.
+This article is based on an interesting phenomenon I’ve observed with my clients who have Thyroid problems that primarily run through the ‘female side’ of their family.

 I’ve been informally keeping a record of this at OOMPH over the last few years 🤓